RPCACAO/gh-get-org-users/README.md

     ```
 5. View the generated `.csv` file (the script will output the file name).
 The users will be listed by login and email address.

+6. Execute the sha1-hulud checker script pointing it to a list of only user names (output of get-all-users.sh after I altered it)
+    ```
+    sh get-all-users.sh -f <file-path>
+    ```
+8. Check the output file `all_sha1repos*.json` for any compromised user in your organization

 ## Caveats
 - Users who mark their email address as "private" will have no email address show up.

+## Credits
+- Massive thanks to Samuel Mello for the original get all users from organization script.
+My job was a lot easier thanks to him